Prostatitis vs. BPH quick comparison of differences and similarities

 Picture and Location of the Prostate Gland

 Regardless of which problem you may think you have, you should see your primary care doctor.
 To make the diagnosis your doctor will take a complete history, physical exam that includes a digital rectal exam, and other appropriate diagnostic tests, for example, a urinalysis, urine culture, blood tests such as the PSA test, electrolytes, creatinine, and occasionally blood urea nitrogen levels.
-Your doctor may order other tests, for example, ultrasound, endoscopy, urine flow rate studies, and biopsy of the prostate gland.
+Your doctor may order other tests, for example, an ultrasound, endoscopy, urine flow rate studies, and biopsy of the prostate gland.
 Your doctor also may refer you to a specialist called a urologist, especially if you require surgery as part of your treatment.

 Are the treatments for prostatitis and BPH different?